petergpt/All-code-TXT-for-GPT-4-coding/readme.md

 ## Overview

 Limited context window is a constant issue with using GPT-4 for coding.
-This Python script gets all of your code into a single text file that can be easily copy-pasted into a new GPT-4 playground window to enable easier coding.
+This Python script gets all of your code into a single text file that can be easily copy-pasted into a new GPT-4 playground window to make it easier to start a new session with a fresh context window.

 The script searches for Python, HTML, and CSS files in the current directory and its subdirectories, and then combines the content of all these files into a single text file named `all_code.txt`.
 This makes it easier to share your code with GPT-4 without worrying about the context window limitations.